PPML/tabby2/inst/md/readmore.md

     individuals receiving an incorrect drug regimen are reduced by 50% from current levels.

--   **All improvements**: The combination of all intervention scenarios described above.
+-   **All improvements**: The combination of all changes described in other predefined scenarios.

 Each of these scenarios is automatically available when the user chooses scenarios to plot.